vmware-tanzu/tanzu-framework/cmd/cli/plugin-admin/builder/README.md

 ### Add-plugin

-`tanzu builder cli add-plugin` adds a new plugin to your repository.
+`tanzu builder cli add-plugin <plugin-name>` adds a new plugin to your repository.
 The plugins command will live in the ./cmd/plugin/<plugin-name> directory.

 ### Compile

-`tanzu builder cli compile` will vompile a repository and create the artifacts to be used with tanzu cli.
+`tanzu builder cli compile` will compile a repository and create the artifacts to be used with tanzu cli.

 Plugins will find that their `make build` command will suffice for most compile cases, but there are many flags at your disposal as well: